FAQs

 How long does mediation take?

-The sessions are approximately as follows: a MIAM (Mediation Information and Assessment Meeting) is around 45 minutes with each person (sometimes a little more/less).
-Mediation work after MIAM is in joint sessions which usually last 2 or 2.5 hours.
+MIAM (Mediation Information and Assessment Meeting) is around 45-75 minutes with each person (sometimes a little more/less).

 The number of joint mediation sessions needed and the frequency these take place is something we will discuss with you.
-By way of example, some have a shorter session once a week or fortnight on a regular basis, whereas others might have 2 -3 months between each session while waiting for financial information or trialling arrangements for their children.
+Sometimes mediation starts with a shorter session to work out what the agenda is, what the priorities are, what info is needed etc. – and then a longer session(s) once that is in place and we are discussing options for settlement.
+Some clients schedule for every 3 or 4 weeks on a regular basis, whereas others might have 2 -3 months between sessions, while waiting for financial information or trialling arrangements for their children.

 Does mediation really work?
 Would I not be better just going to court?